-As required by the World Bank's Environmental Social Standard (ESS) 10, PIU of the DDWSWP will adapt the Grievance Redress Mechanism (GRM).
+As required by the World Bank's Environmental Social Standard (ESS) 10, PIU will adapt the Grievance Redress Mechanism (GRM).
 The GRM will streamline the process of receiving, reviewing and resolving grievances that may arise as a result of the implementation of the Project activities.